July 7, 2024 lavender care secrets

 Harvesting Lavender

-One of the joys of growing lavender is harvesting its fragrant blooms.
-Here’s how to do it right:
+One of the joys of growing lavender is harvesting its blooms.
+Follow these tips to do it right:

 When to Harvest

 The best time to harvest lavender is when the buds are just opening but before they are fully open.
-This is when the oils are most concentrated.
+This is when the oils ate at their highest concentration.

 How to Harvest